kegsmr/sc4mp-server/README.md

 # Protocol

 This section is meant for developers using the SC4MP protocol.
 Here you can find examples of requests and responses from the server, useful for creating a server scanner or client appplication for the SC4MP network.

+**WARNING**: This protocol is slated to be completely rewritten in v0.9.

 ## Add server
 Adds the requesting server to the requested server's server list queue.